SouthWest-Studios/IsoCombat/README.md

 - Minimal and functional.
 - Prototype UI and placeholder art.
-- Focus on clarity of movement and synchronization.
+- Focus on clarity of movement, combat feedback and synchronization.

 ---

 ## Audio

-- Not implemented in v0.1.
+- Not implemented in v0.2.
 - Future versions will include connection sounds, hits, and ambient background.

 ---